 APNPs and nurse midwives must hold licensure as registered nurses.
 Wisconsin is a member of the nurse license compact and recognizes multi-state licenses issued by other compact states.
 An advanced practice nurse from a non-compact state may apply simultaneously for Wisconsin RN and APNP credentialing.

-The Prospective APNP must earn a master's degree through a regionally accredited institution.
-According to state administrative code, the master's may be in nursing or a related health discipline.
+The Prospective APNP must earn a master’s degree through a regionally accredited institution.
+According to state administrative code, the master’s may be in nursing or a related health discipline.
 The graduate will, however, also need to meet requirements set by his or her certification agency.
 These vary by certification agency and specialty.
 The certification agency may note that the program must be specifically designed to prepare the nurse for a particular advanced practice role and population and may mandate particular accreditations.
 Among the typical requirements are coursework in advanced assessment and pharmacology and 500 supervised clinical hours in the practice area (Nurse Practitioner programs in Wisconsin).

 The master’s degree requirement does not apply to advanced practice nurses who earned certification by July 1, 1998.